microsoft/rushstack/api/node-core-library.text.converttolf.md

 # Text.convertToLf method

-Converts all newlines in the provided string to use Unix-style LF end of line characters.
+Converts all newlines in the provided string to use POSIX-style LF end of line characters.

+POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc.

 **Signature:**
 ```javascript